1995 Williamsburg Bridge subway collision: Aftermath

 The Williamsburg Bridge crash was the fourth major crash in nearly as many years.
 Immediately afterward, the National Transportation Safety Board (NTSB) announced that it would investigate the incident.
 The investigation found that the Williamsburg Bridge crash had occurred because Gibson had been fatigued.
 He had been near the end of an 8-hour overnight shift when the crash occurred.
 Gibson's blood had tested negative for drugs and alcohol, and the NTSB found that there were no other major distractions at the time, including loud noise from passengers.

-Witnesses on the J train stated that the train consist had been braking abruptly, and had narrowly avoided another collision at a track junction at Myrtle Avenue, four and a half stations before the site of the collision.
+Witnesses on the J train stated that the train consist had been braking abruptly, and had narrowly avoided another collision at a track junction at Myrtle Avenue, four stations before the site of the collision.
 Overall, Gibson was not known as a particularly bad driver: in his 14 years of operating subway trains, he only received three "minor operating violations" for failing to align the train with the platform.

 The Williamsburg Bridge tracks used a "fixed block" signaling system, in which signals displayed a red, yellow, or green light depending on whether physical "signal blocks" were occupied by trains.
 Some of the signals had not been replaced since 1918 and were prone to malfunctions.
 The NTSB investigation found that, assuming a train had been stopped at the point where the M train had halted prior to the collision, an operator would have been able to see the back of the stopped train at the point where Gibson passed the red signal.

 It was quickly determined that Gibson had overrun a signal that was supposed to be red.
 Normally, running past a red signal would have caused a trackside stop to be raised, thereby causing the train to brake, but this had not happened immediately prior to the crash.
 Additionally, the train-stopping rods on the J train and on the trackside were supposed to strike each other when the J train passed the red signal, triggering the emergency braking system on the train.
 However, on the day of the crash, the rods failed to align, and so the emergency brakes on the J train were not engaged.